Flower-class corvette: Operations

 A typical action by a Flower encountering a surfaced U-boat during convoy escort duties was to run directly at the submarine, forcing it to dive and thus limiting its speed and manoeuvrability.
 The corvette would then keep the submarine down and preoccupied with avoiding depth charge attacks long enough to allow the convoy to pass safely.
 The 16 kn top speed of the Flower-class ships made effective pursuit of a surfaced U-boat [about 17 kn] impossible, though it was adequate to manoeuvre around submerged U-boats or convoys, both of which ran at a typical maximum of 8 kn and sometimes much less in poor weather.
 The low speed also made it difficult for Flowers to catch up with the convoy after action.

 This technique was hampered when the Kriegsmarine began deploying its U-boats in "wolf-pack" attacks, which were intended to overwhelm the escort warships of a convoy and allow at least one of the submarines to attack the merchant vessels.
-Better sensors and armament for the Flowers, such as radar, HF/DF, depth charge projectors and ASDIC, meant these small warships were well equipped to detect and defend against such attacks but the tactical advantage often lay with the attackers, who could mount attacks intended to draw the defending Flower off-station.
+Better sensors and armament for the Flowers, such as radar, HF/DF, depth charge projectors and ASDIC, meant these small warships were well equipped to detect and defend against such attacks.
+The tactical advantage often lay with the attackers, who could mount attacks intended to draw the defending Flower off-station.

 Success for the Flowers should be measured in terms of tonnage protected, rather than U-boats sunk.
 Typical reports of convoy actions by these craft include numerous instances of U-boat detection near a convoy, followed by brief engagements using guns or depth charges and a rapid return to station as another U-boat took advantage of the skirmish to attack the unguarded convoy.

 Continuous actions against a numerically superior U-boat pack demanded considerable seamanship skills from all concerned and were very wearing on the crews.
 Thirty-six ships in the class were lost during World War II, many due to enemy action, some to collision with Allied warships and merchant ships.
 One, sunk in shallow water, was raised and repaired.
 Of the vessels lost to enemy action, 22 were torpedoed by U-boats, five were mined and four were sunk by aircraft.

 The Flower-class corvettes are credited with participating in the sinking of 47 German and four Italian submarines.
 Construction of the Flower-class was superseded toward the end of the war as larger shipyards concentrated on River-class frigates and smaller yards on the improved Castle-class corvette design.
 The Flower class represented fully half of all Allied convoy escort vessels in the North Atlantic during World War II.